“TWIST AND SHOUT”

 In 1982, the Collectables record label released a single featuring the Hamburg, Germany version of the song as the B-side to the Lennon / McCartney original "Ask Me Why," which was also recorded on the same date in Hamburg.
 This short-lived single therefore becomes the thirteenth release of "Twist And Shout."

-Proving that you can’t keep a good song down, the song had a resurgence of popularity in 1986 by being featured in two very successful moviessimultaneously.
+simultaneously.
 Matthew Broderick lip-synced the song in the hugely successful film “Ferris Bueller’s Day Off,” whileRodney Dangerfield sang (sort of) the song in his film “Back To School.”
 All this attention led to Capitol Records re-releasing the single, which propelled the song back up the Billboard charts, peaking at number 23.
-This became the fourteenth official release ofthe song.
+This became the fourteenth official release of

 On February 26th, 1987, the first official Beatles compact disc was released which happened to contain "Twist And Shout."
 This CD, the original British "Please Please Me" album, was at first only issued in mono, but on September 9th, 2009, the newly re-mastered stereo edition was released.
 This was the song's fifteenth release.